Good stuff

 You’d be missing out on the full MX-5 experience to shrug off the manual folding soft top (it’s great, you can put the roof up and down from the driver’s seat with one hand) in favour of something heavier and electronically assisted.
 Mazda has however made a minor concession to modern tastes (no, not an electric SUV) and offers the MX-5 these days with an electric folding hardtop.

 Indeed the whole driving experience is a lovely antidote to the anaesthetised, overly assisted, electronically supervised drive you’ll often find in other supposedly sporty cars.
-The entry level MX-5 weighs but a smidge over 1,000kg and it’s because Mazda has remained laser focused on the car’s mission, avoiding the temptation to add ‘just one more thing’ after another and ending up with a block of lard.
+The entry level MX-5 weighs but a smidge over 1,000kg and it’s because Mazda has remained laser focused on the car’s mission, avoiding the temptation to add ‘just one more thing’ and ending up with a block of lard.

 Would it work as an only car?

 If you’re happy only ever being able to give one friend a lift then sure, why not?
-The base spec car comes reasonably equipped – all models get heated seats, LED headlights, smartphone connectivity, climate control, native sat nav and cruise control as standard.
+The base spec car comes reasonably equipped: all models get heated seats, LED headlights, smartphone connectivity, climate control, native sat nav and cruise control as standard.

 The 130-litre boot is rather tiny on paper, but you can stuff enough in there for a weekend away as long as there are no black tie events involved.
 If you’re swapping into the MX-5 from a plusher car you’ll find the interior plastics are on the durable side and that the car lacks some of the nice details.
 But you don’t get an MX-5 for the luxurious cabin.

-Prices start at £25,825 for the 1.5-litre and £30,410 for the 2.0-litre engine car, with the hard top RF an extra £2–3k depending on spec.
+As of November 2025 prices start at £28,515 for the 1.5-litre and £33,415 for the 2.0-litre engine car, albeit jumping up a trim level to unlock that extra power.
+The hard top RF is an extra £2–3k depending on spec.
 But it's still very much a bargain by today’s standards.

 What else should I consider?

 The MX-5 is pretty much peerless for the price because sports car sales have dwindled vastly in recent years.
 Only the Toyota GR86 really comes close and the UK allocation for that sold out entirely in an hour and a half.
-So allow us to throw some names at you: Alpine A110, Lotus Emira, BMW Z4, Toyota Supra, Mini Convertible, Audi TT RS, Caterham Seven, Porsche Cayman.
-Lots to choose from, if the depths of your pockets allow.

 What's the verdict?

-Mazda has successfully resisted messing with the formula and created a car that just wants to put a smile on your face at sensible speeds.
+Mazda has resisted messing with the formula and created a car that just wants to put a smile on your face at sensible speeds.
 A day with the roof down in one of these will do your soul the world of good.

 The Rivals